varunmulloli/MicroPDF/README.md

 ### INTRODUCTION

-MicroPDF is a light PDF viewer for iOS devices.
+MicroPDF is a lightweight PDF viewer for iOS devices.

 ### REQUIREMENTS: